akbinod/akbinod.Tuner/README.md

 And *that* folks, is pretty much it.
 Here's a good stopping point; try this out on your CV code.

-At this point, you are using a thin wrapper over openCV trackbars; one that's easier to use and less disruptive to your code.
+At this point, you are using a thin wrapper over openCV trackbars; albeit, one that's easier to use and less disruptive to your code.
 There's more to `Tuner` though, e.g., how it runs a systematic grid search over the space of your args.
-Read on, McDuff...
+You'll need to grok a couple other things first, so... read on, McDuff...
 (Prof. Bobbick's influence, I swear...)

 <H2>@TunedFunction() Decorator</H2>
 Although you do give up some flexibility, compared to explicitly instantiating and configuring Tuner, this is the quickest way of getting started with tuning your code.